polysyllabic/chaos/README.md

 In the previous version of Chaos, a modifier that advertised itself, for example, as "no melee" actually functioned by blocking the square button.
 Other mods could also scramble the controls, for example swapping the square and triangle buttons.
-If those two mods were active simultaneously, this could result in melee becoming active again, depending on the order in which the modifiers maps were applied.
+If those two mods were active simultaneously, this could result in melee becoming active again, depending on the order in which the modifiers were applied.

 In the current version, modifiers are defined based on game commands, and any remapping of